 - Increase access to needed, localized care by properly funding mental health services and substance abuse treatments in our communities.

 - Provide law enforcement with the proper resources to address mental health and substance abuse challenges.

-As Deputy Mayor, I helped implement reforms in Lakewood, including eliminating our role in Metro swat to increase accountability, reviewing our use of force and de-escalation policies, and ensuring funding for a mental health professional to be available on police calls for those in crisis.
-These are the kinds of common sense reforms I will continue to push for as your next County Council Member.
+As Deputy Mayor, I helped implement reforms in Lakewood, including eliminating our role in Metro swat to increase accountability, reviewing our use of force and de-escalation policies, and ensuring funding for mental health professionals to be available on police calls for those in crisis.
+These are the kinds of common sense reforms I will continue to push for as your council member.

-The Pierce County Sheriff’s Department does a lot of great work in our County.
-The calls to defund the police will not solve our communities’ problems.
+The Lakewood Police Department does a lot of great work in our City.
+The calls to defund the police will not solve our community’s problems.
 Removing officers from the streets will make our families less safe and is not the answer.
-The County Council should dedicate adequate resources to ensure that the Department can recruit and retain the high-quality deputies we need and can provide proper training to ensure both their safety and the safety of all community members, including our communities of color.
+The City Council must dedicate adequate resources to ensure that the Department can recruit and retain the high-quality officers we need and can provide proper training to ensure both their safety and the safety of all community members, including our communities of color.

 As your Council Member, I will work to:

 - Implement reforms to rebuild trust in order to keep all members in our community safe